a1n13a1n13d4/Face-Recognition-Project/README.md

 To run this project, you'll need:
 - **Google Colab**: The project is designed to run in Google Colab for ease of use and to leverage the computational resources available on the platform.
 - **Python 3.6+**: Ensure that your Colab environment is running Python 3.6 or higher.
-- **Required Libraries**: All necessary libraries are specified in the `requirements.txt` file, which you can install directly in Colab.

 ### Installation Repo1A